 The 5 Ways to Reduce Your Cat’s Anxiety

-Anxiety in cats can have many different causes, from a recent change in their environment to a health issue.
+Anxiety in cats can have many causes, from a recent change in their environment to a health issue.
 A traumatic experience can also trigger anxiety in pets.
-Many fears and anxieties can develop from experiences during a kitten’s first year of life, and these can get worse over time.
-That’s why it’s important to take steps to treat your cat’s anxiety as soon as possible.
+Many fears and anxieties can develop from experiences during a kitten’s first year of life, which can worsen over time.
+That’s why it’s important to treat your cat’s anxiety as soon as possible.

 Now, let’s look at five methods to help ease your beloved cat’s distress.
-Remember to consult your vet first, though, to make sure your cat doesn’t have an underlying medical condition that could account for a sudden change in their behavior.
+Remember to consult your vet first to ensure your cat doesn’t have an underlying medical condition that could account for a sudden change in their behavior.

 1. Create a Safe Haven for Your Cat